harshascode/mkvcinemas/README.md

 Hi, write a blog post: Write semantically relevant seo friendly.
 Write like even 8th grader can understand.  use below format.
-1: Short and sweet intro.
+1: Short and sweet intro. use keyword 'mkvcinemas' somewhere in the intro if it possible to add.
 2: Table. (format: Markdown)
 3: Review.
-4: Give me simple 4 Faqs.
+4: Give me simple 5 Faqs.
 4. Give a 150 character seo friendly meta description. include this keywords if needed: movie watch, download, mkvcinemas.

 Use below Article as a Resource for your content.

+Hi, write a blog post: Write semantically relevant seo friendly.
+Write like even 8th grader can understand.  use below format.
+1: Short and sweet intro. use keyword 'mkvcinemas' somewhere in the intro if it possible to add.
+2: Table. (format: Markdown)
+3: Review.
+4: Give me simple 5 Faqs.
+4. Give a 150 character seo friendly meta description. for example: (Find out where to watch or stream Vedaa movie online on mkvcinemas | Entertainment.
+Also Watch Vedaa trailer, check cast & crew & browse gallery.)

+Use below Article as a Resource for your content. ok?